 Prerequisite: completion of 96 credit hours.
 Offered in fall.
 Each student is required to spend a minimum of eight weeks in industrial training in Egypt or abroad.
 A complete account of the experience is reported, presented and evaluated.
-Professional ethics are discussed.
+Professional ethics: theories and analysis of ethical case studies.